AdaCore/cuda/doc/tutorial.rst

 in the total time reported.
 Indeed, data copy can be a critical limiting factor of GPU performance enhancements.

-Indentify the portion of the body marked ``-- INSERT HERE DEVICE CALL``.
+Identify the portion of the body marked ``-- INSERT HERE DEVICE CALL``.
 Introduce here two array allocations and copies for H_A and H_B to D_A and D_B respectively.
 Also allocate one array to D_C to be the size of H_C: